Probing Atomic Higgs-like Forces at the Precision Frontier

 {\bf Discussion} As a proof of concept, one can use the existing IS measurements in Ca$^+$ ($Z=20$) for transitions involving the $4S$ state~\cite{isotope_shift_measurement}.
-With an error of $\mathcal{O}(100)$kHz and assuming $S_{21}\sim\mathcal{O}(1)$, this results in a rather weak bound of $y_e y_n\lesssim 37$.
-However, for light mediator we expect a much larger effect and this measurement might already lead to a meaningful bound~\mbox{ \cite{lightpaper}}.
-As another example, radio-frequency E1 transitions where measured in Dy with very good accuracy~\cite{PhysRevA.50.132} and with very good prospects for significant improvements~\cite{Budker:private}.
+With an error of $\mathcal{O}(100)$kHz and assuming $S_{21}\sim\mathcal{O}(1)$, this results in a rather weak bound of $y_e y_n\lesssim 120$.
+However, for light mediator we expect a much larger effect and this measurement might already lead to a meaningful bound~\mbox{ \cite{Berengut:2017zuo}}.
+In fact, there are several well motivated examples where the Higgs mixes with a light scalar that inherits its couplings to fermions from the Higgs and thus is effectively described by the above formalism but without a suppressed $S_{12}$.
+This was analyzed in~\cite{Frugiuele:2016rii} which found that in the future this limit would be able to probe unprecedented regions of the parameter space, especially in cases where the Higgs coupling to the charge leptons is enhanced relative to the Standard Model~\cite{Flacke:2016szy,Batell:2016ove,Giudice:2008uua,hierarchion}.

+As another example for a system that could be used to probe new interactions, consider the radio-frequency E1 transitions in Dy atoms.
+While measurements have already been performed with very high accuracy~\cite{PhysRevA.50.132}, there is very good prospects for significant improvements~\cite{Budker:private}.
 A careful analysis of the electronic levels of Dy is however required in order to determine whether these systems are suitable for this purpose.
 Another possibility is to compare IS for clock transitions in an ion and its corresponding neutral atom, as done {\it e.g.} for Yb and Yb$^+$~\cite{PhysRevA.85.012502}.
 Since the nuclear parameters are the same for the ion and the neutral atom, the above analysis still holds.
 Therefore, additional Higgs-like forces can also be probed with non-linear King plots (as described by Eq.~\eqref{eq:KingCool}) beyond the Yb$^+$ case, using other systems like Ca, Sr and Hg, all of which have narrow clock transitions for the ion and the atom and at least four stable isotopes~\cite{2014arXiv1401.2378P}.
-We emphasise that this method can be rather effective in bounding new forces coupled to electrons and neutrons and whose range is comparable or longer than the typical nucleus size and can potentially lead to a stringent bound on the presence of light scalar and vector mediators~\mbox{\cite{lightpaper}}.\\
+Moreover, many-body calculations recently estimated the breaking of King's linearity in Ca$^+$ and Sr$^+$ to be $\mathcal{O}(1\,$Hz)~\cite{Flambaum:2017onb}, hence much smaller than in Yb$+$.
+We emphasise that this method can be rather effective in bounding new forces coupled to electrons and neutrons and whose range is comparable or longer than the typical nucleus size.
+It could then lead to stringent bounds on the presence of light bosonic mediators~\cite{Berengut:2017zuo}.\\

 {\it\bf Acknowledgments:} We thank D.~Budker, V.~Flambaum, C.~Frugiuele, E.~Fuchs, C.~Grojean, K.~Pachucki, G.~Paz, M.~Pospelov and M.~Schlaffer for discussions and comments on the manuscript.
 We are especially grateful to D.~Budker, V.~Flambaum, K.~Pachucki, M.~Pospelov for insightful correspondence.
 The work of CD is supported by the ``Investissements d'avenir, Labex ENIGMASS''.
 The work of RO is supported by grants from ISF, ERC, I-CORE, IMOS, and the Crown Photonics Center.
 The work of GP is supported by grants from the BSF, ISF, ERC and UK-Weizmann making connections.
 The work of YS is supported by the U.S. Department of Energy under grant Contract Number DE-SC0012567.